Camora0/Wasteland-Reborn/README.md

 You most likely already have this installed.
 The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
 [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if the other link doesn't work.

 #### Turn off Steam updates

-Bethesda is planning a Next-Gen update soon, and who knows how often it will be updated after that, since they are talking about introducing the Creation store.
-Whenever the game updates, the entire modding community goes silent for a short bit, because some mods need to be updated to the latest game version.

 To turn off Steam automatically updating the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.